 in aggregate for both overnight and intra-day positions, which are monitored daily.
-The table below summarizes the Bank's exposure to foreign currency exchange rate risk and Bank's financial instrumer The Bank's financial position and cash flows are exposed to fluctuations in foreign currency exchange rates.
-The Board sets limits on the level of exposure by currency and carrying amounts, categorized by currency.
+The table below summarizes the Bank's exposure to foreign currency exchange rate risk and Bank's financial instruments at The Bank's financial position and cash flows are exposed to fluctuations in foreign currency exchange rates.
+The Board sets limits on the level of exposure by currency and carrying amounts, categorized by currency for sale aturity vestments in subsidiary ar cial assets Available for sale Held to maturity vestments in otal financial assets